synthesizebio/pysynthbio/usage/query_design.rst

 We highly recommend using the `EMBL-EBI Ontology Lookup Service <https://www.ebi.ac.uk/ols4/>`_ to find valid IDs for your metadata.

-The GEM-1 model has a limited acceptable range of metadata input values.
+Models have a limited acceptable range of metadata input values.
 If you provide a value that is not in the acceptable range, the API will return an error.